 Hang out in Town Hall Square

-One of Riga’s landmarks is the Town Hall Square, where the beautiful House of the Blackheads is located.
+The Town Hall Square is where the beautiful House of the Blackheads is located.
 The square has been completely rebuilt as it was destroyed during WWII.
 This is the place where Riga used to light its Christmas tree for centuries – now, a stone remains to show where the tree used to be located, but unless you know it is there you won’t really notice it.
 It’ also where the Town Hall is located.

 Pass through the Swedish Gate

 The Swedish Gate, which is located in the Old Town.
 This takes its name from the time during which Latvia was under the control of Sweden.
 Back in Medieval times the city was protected by a wall and protective towers were built around it.
 There were various gates to enter the city, and the only remaining one is the Swedish Gate, which was actually built in 1698.